SGhuman123/Python-Bootcamp-codes-for-Udemy-course/birthday-wisher/README.md

 - random module to choose a different birthday template
 - smtplib to help send the email to the desired users.

+## Folder content:

+- myCode folder consist of my original code.
+- providedCode folder consist of the code provided by the course instructor Dr Angela Yu.